vclong2003/react-shopping-cart/README.md

 Project structure

 src
 |

-+-- assets # assets folder can contain all the static files such asimages, fonts, etc.
++-- assets            # assets folder can contain all the static files such as images, fonts, etc.
 |
 +-- components        # shared components used across the entire application
 |
 +-- config            # all the global configuration, env variables etc. get exported from here and used in the app
 |
 +-- pages             # all the pages of the application
 |
 +-- hooks             # custom hooks used across the application
 |
 +-- lib               # re-exporting different libraries preconfigured for the application
 |
 +-- providers         # all of the application providers
 |
 +-- routes            # routes configuration
 |
 +-- stores            # redux stores
 |
 +-- interfaces        # shared interfaces
 |
 +-- utils             # shared utility functions